 What are the 3 things you’ll need to consider before you buy a microSD card for your voice recorder?

-The most important consideration when you’re looking for a micro SD card for your voice recorder is the amount of storage that you’re going to need.
+Another important consideration when you’re looking for a micro SD card for your voice recorder is the amount of storage that you’re going to need.
 And that’s dependent on how you plan to use your voice recorder.
-If you plan to use your recorder frequently, and for long periods without plugging it to your computer – you’ll need a large capacity microSD card.
+If you plan to use your recorder frequently, and for long periods without plugging it to your computer – you’ll need a larger capacity microSD card.

 However, if you plan to use the recorder infrequently and you are likely to frequently transfer your recordings to your computer, you can get away with a smaller capacity microSD card.
 Below is an image of approximate maximum recording time you can expect from your microSD card.